Close Menu

 Ungraceful refers to a lack of grace, elegance, or smoothness.
 It often describes awkward or clumsy actions, movements, or mannerisms.

-See also The Opposite of Unavailable: A Complete Guide to Understanding and Using Alternatives
+See also Understanding the Opposite of Distracted: A Complete Guide

 The Opposite of Ungraceful: Words That Shine